project-serum/serum-dex/docs/node-setup.md

     return [info['pubkey'] for info in resp['result']]
 ```

+## Running your own Solana Validator

+Cranking markets can place a lot of load on a Solana RPC server.
+As a result, it's highly recommended
+to run one's own validator.
+Otherwise, one is subject to any rate limits imposed by a given RPC node.
+An example and guide for setting up your own Solana validator can be found [here](https://github.com/project-serum/validators).
+Once setup is complete, one can specify its url with the `network.cluster` option in the CLI config.

 ## Switching to Mainnet Beta

 When operating over multiple networks, you can specify your config file with the